MicrosoftDocs/powerapps-docs/powerapps-docs/teams/sample-apps-faqs.md

   - mduelae
 ---

-# Frequently Asked Questions (FAQs) for sample apps
+# Frequently Asked Questions (FAQs) for sample app templates

-In this article, learn about the frequently asked questions and the answers about using the sample apps available in the Teams store.
+In this article, learn about the frequently asked questions and the answers about using the sample app templates available in the Teams store.

 > [!IMPORTANT]
-> For any issues, feedback, support, or changes related to sample apps, go to https://github.com/microsoft/teams-powerapps-app-templates/issues and submit an issue or a pull request.
+> For any issues, feedback, support, or changes related to sample app templates, go to https://github.com/microsoft/teams-powerapps-app-templates/issues and submit an issue or a pull request.

 ## When I try to install a sample app, I get an error that the app is already in the team.